Here Is How You Can Score A Met Gala 2023 Invitation

 The event’s co-chairs Dua Lipa, Roger Federer, Penelope Cruz, Michaela Coel as well as Anna Wintour will definitely attend the gala.
 The rumoured guest list includes famous celebrities such as Blake Lively, Ryan Reynolds, Bad Bunny, Nicki Minaj, Jennie, Miley Cyrus, Selena Gomez, Gigi Hadid, Cardi B, Zendaya, Jenna Ortega, Beyonce, SZA, Kim Kardashian, Kendall Jenner, Kylie Jenner, Shawn Mendes and others.

-MET Gala 2023: Roger Federer, Dua Lipa To Co-Chair, Theme To Be ‘In Honour Of Karl Lagerfeld’
+MET Gala 2023: Roger Federer, Dua Lipa Named Co-Chairs, Theme Will Honour Karl Lagerfeld

 (Hero and feature image credit: Courtesy Instagram/The Met Gala Official)